gervguerrero/ESXi-Home-SOC-Lab-Network-Overview/README.md

 ## Introduction/Goals

 This project showcases my Home ESXi mock enterprise network and SOC Lab built on physical servers.
 The goal is to practice Network Engineering, Administration, Cybersecurity, and Ethical Hacking/Penetration Testing all in one lab.
-This is as on-going project that will be long term as in the future I will build, experiment, attack, and defend assets in a mock enterprise network that uses internet connectivity.
+This is an on-going project that will be long term as in the future I will build, experiment, attack, and defend assets in a mock enterprise network that uses internet connectivity.

-At a high level overview, here is what I have currently built:
+At a high level overview, here is what I currently have built:

 **Mock Enterprise Network**
 - Windows Server 2019 Active Directory Server hosting ARK.local domain